 We’ve taken some extra steps to make sure you’re as comfortable as can be in your residence hall:

-• Your health and nutritional needs are important.
-That’s why all of our dining centers offer gluten-free, vegan, vegetarian, kosher, and international options.
+- Your health and nutritional needs are important.
+That’s why we offer a wide array of dining options, all included in your meal plan.
+Everything from eat-in dining centers to convenience-style stores to mobile ordering is available – you can even have food delivered to you via delivery robot!
+Plus, all of our dining centers offer gluten-free, vegan, vegetarian, kosher, and international options.

-• Need a microwave or mini fridge?
+- Need a microwave or mini fridge?
 We offer rental options.
+We highly encourage you to consider renting instead of buying.